keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/metricsprovider.md

 ---
 title: KeptnMetricsProvider
-description: Define data provider used for metrics and evaluations
+description: Define a data provider used for metrics and evaluations
 weight: 55
 ---